QiuyiLi/MLMSC/README.md

 ## Acknowledgments

-QL would like to thank Yao-ban Chan, Yupei You, Yichi Zhang, and Yiling Cao for helpful comments and assistance in  programming.
+QL would like to thank Yao-ban Chan, Yupei You, Yichi Zhang, and Yiling Cao for their undivided support and assistance。